-Dry needling is a skilled intervention that is similar to acupuncture.
+Dry needling is an intervention used by many physiotherapists that is similar to acupuncture.
 It is based on scientific research and uses western-based anatomy and physiology to select trigger points.

 What conditions can dry needling be beneficial for?

-Physios and myotherapists often use this treatment technique for chronic injuries including:
+Physios often use this treatment technique for a range of chronic injuries and conditions including:

 - Headache management

 - Back pain

 Dry needling uses a thin needle to penetrate the skin to stimulate and inactivate underlying trigger points, such as muscular and connective tissues, to reduce your muscle pain and improve your movement.